Outdoor Hospitality Intelligence

 01

-Every day, SiteScout monitors county tax records, listing platforms, broker networks, and off-market signals — searching for campgrounds and glamping properties within your target geographies.
+Every day, the SiteScout agent scans public listings, Zillow, LoopNet, and county records — searching for campgrounds and glamping properties within your target geographies.

 02

-Each property is scored across 94 factors: National Park proximity, site count, utility infrastructure, occupancy trends, revenue multipler, and dozens of operational flags.
+Each captured lead is scored across 94 factors: revenue, occupancy, and location tiers weighted against site count, utility infrastructure, timing signals, and operational risk flags.
 No gut feelings.
 No spreadsheet drift.

-94 underwriting factors Cap rate modeling Upside flagging
+94 scoring factors 5 weighted buckets Upside flagging

 03